daler/gffutils/doc/source/database-ids.rst

 particular input file.

+.. _id_spec:

 `id_spec`
 ---------
-The `id_spec` (ID specification) kwarg determines how to extract information from each line in order to construct a unique ID for the feature.
+The `id_spec` (ID specification) kwarg determines how to extract information from each line in order to construct a primary key for the feature.
 It can have several different forms -- None, string, list, dictionary, or callable.

 :None:
     The primary key for each feature will be an auto-incremented version of the